 If you have a complaint, we encourage you to let us know as soon as possible.
 We recognise that it is important that all complaints are dealt with promptly, courteously and in a manner which addresses the issues raised in accordance with our procedures and professional obligations.
 It is not necessary to involve solicitors in order to make your complaint but you are free to do so should you wish.

 Our Complaints Procedure deals with service issues.
 It is not usually appropriate for chambers to deal with allegations of professional negligence or serious misconduct under the Code of Conduct.
-In so far as a complaint extends beyond service issues into issues of misconduct we may suggest that it be referred to the Bar Standards Board.
+In so far as a complaint extends beyond service issues into issues of misconduct we may suggest that it be referred to the Bar Standards Board which regulates all barristers.
 In so far as your complaint raises issues of professional negligence the Barrister is required to report the same to their professional indemnity insurers who may elect to deal with it themselves.
+You can find a link to the Barristers’ Register on the Bar Standards Board website here.

 - Quality Assurance and Complaints Committee